uma-dev/GCP-course/notes.md

   - Start transaction zone ```gcloud dns record-sets transaction start --zone```
   - Make changes ```gcloud dns record-sets transaction add --name=RECORD_NAME --ttl --type --A/CNAME --zone```
   - End transaction of zone

+## Cloud Dataflow

+It a serverless and autoscaling tool, based on Apache Beam  used for Streaming and batch use cases like:
+- Streaming
+  - Pub/sub > Dataflow > BigQuery
+  - Pub/sub > Dataflow > Cloud Storage
+- Batch
+  - Cloud Storage > Dataflow > Big Table/Cloud Spanner/Datastore/BigQuery
+  - Convert file formats between Avro, Parquet and CSV

+Offers pre-built templates and support for Java, Python, Go, etc.

+## Cloud Dataproc

+Is a data analysis platform, so you can export cluster configuration but not data.
+An alternative could be BigQuery (run SQL queries), but Cloud Dataproc is needed when you need complex batch processing for ML or AI workloads.
+It is useful to move Hadoop and Spark clusters to the cloud.